 If you don’t have a Plan B, important activities such as sending welcome packs and essential communications to customers might simply cease.
 That’s not a great look for your business, especially if your competitors are still able to provide a business-as-usual service.

-When it comes to working from home, how can your operations team keep up with the high standards of service that customers expect?
+When it comes to remote working, how can your operations team maintain the high standards of service that customers expect?

-Our Head of Products, Karensa Maton, shares her three tips on how to future-proof your organisation to be able to work from anywhere, at any time.
+Our Head of Products, Karensa Maton, shares her three tips on how to future-proof your organisation to enable remote work at any time.

-Working from home has been thrust into the spotlight this year due to the COVID-19 pandemic, leading organisations to reassess their working practices.
+Working from home was thrust into the spotlight due to the COVID-19 pandemic, leading organisations to reassess their working practices.
 Even those who had previously told workers that their role could not be done from a distance have been surprised by how simple and efficient the change has been.

-You might think that working from home is nothing more than a temporary fix to keep organisations running during a lockdown.
+You might have thought working from home was nothing more than a temporary fix to keep organisations running during a lockdown.
 However, millions of people have learned to embrace the situation, and many workers want to either continue working from home or have the option to do so when it suits them.

-This means that it’s even more important that employers develop robust solutions that allow for normal business operation without the need for employees to be on-site.
+This means that it’s even more important for employers to develop robust solutions that enable normal business operations without the need for employees to be on-site.
 It’s also worth noting that those who are better equipped for home working are more resilient in the event of a crisis.

 Working from home stats to consider

-- Employees in the UK have had the statutory right to request flexible working since June 2014, but only 5% of workers (1.7 million people) mainly worked from home prior to COVID-19.
+- Employees in the UK have had the statutory right to request flexible working since June 2014; however, only 5% of workers (approximately 1.7 million people) primarily worked from home prior to the COVID-19 pandemic.

 - An estimated 20 million British workers relocated to home offices to comply with social distancing guidelines.